justingrass02/OCPQ/README.md

 ![image](https://github.com/user-attachments/assets/14a714f5-920a-4e6a-aab1-147c2c7ebf92)

 Clicking on the `-` button of the connection edge allows assigning a name to this edge.
 In this example, we name the edge `A`.
+Additionally, we add an event variable and a filter predicate to this newly created node, such that it looks like shown below.

 ![image](https://github.com/user-attachments/assets/74070713-259c-4c69-b03f-3b582108a2c6)

 ### Adding Constraints

 Using this added child node, we want to specify a constraint regarding the number of child bindings (i.e., the number of `pay order` events for the confirmed order `o1`).
-This can be done by first clicking the `+` button next to the constraints of the node and then selecting the _Number of Child Bindings_ constraint type, and configuring the associated paramters (specifying the edge name `A` as well as the min and max count, both `1` in this example).
+This can be done by first clicking the `+` button next to the constraints of the _top_ / parent node and then selecting the _Number of Child Bindings_ constraint type, and configuring the associated parameters (specifying the edge name `A` as well as the min and max count, both `1` in this example).

 ![image](https://github.com/user-attachments/assets/de200cf7-1af0-41b1-a1bb-20c38a0a896f)